bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 ### Hotlink protection ⛓️⛓️

-We check the incoming request, if its not from one of your whitelisted origins, its rejected with a `403` response.
+We check the incoming request, if its not from one of your whitelisted origins, it's rejected with a `403` response -- no tacos for you sir/mam!

 ### Caching 🚤

-While Cloudflare Workers do have access to the powerful cache-control features of the [Cache API](https://developers.Cloudflare.com/workers/runtime-apis/cache), for Workers using [fetch](https://developers.Cloudflare.com/workers/learning/how-the-cache-works#fetch), (as we are), Cloudflare offers [a powerful but simplified caching API](https://developers.Cloudflare.com/workers/examples/cache-using-fetch).
+While Cloudflare Workers do have access to the powerful cache-control features of the [Cache API](https://developers.Cloudflare.com/workers/runtime-apis/cache), for Workers using [fetch](https://developers.Cloudflare.com/workers/learning/how-the-cache-works#fetch), (as we are), Cloudflare offers [a simplified caching API](https://developers.Cloudflare.com/workers/examples/cache-using-fetch).

 ### Errors 🚨